chow1340/lynk-take-home/README.md

                - DELETE      /artists/:id     (Delete)
 - Getting a list of artists should be filterable.
 Ability to Filter by **category, birthday-month, search** (search -> can search by first_name or last_name, it should also partial search, ex. given search=vin should bring up kevin, if we have a kevin in the system) , you should also be able to filter by one, or more filters, for example search and category
 - Try to make sure your solution is the best performant, you can make any changes/additions you like to DB schema/indexes, application.properties, or any spring/java classes
-- **Assume** that we have a big collection of artists in the DB, make sure things are performant based on that assumption, however there is no need for pagination
+- **Assume** that we have a big collection of artists in the DB, make sure things are performant based on that assumption